-Residencies can vary in length from a single day to an entire school year.
-The Commission does not set daily rates for artists; however, the agency suggests a contracted rate of at least $125 per day.
-Fees are negotiated directly between the teaching artist and the residency sponsors.
-The Commission does not serve as a booking agent for the artist.
+Teaching Artist Residencies can vary in length from a single day to an entire school year.
+The Commission does not set daily rates for artists; however, VCA suggests a contracted rate of at least $125 per day.
+Fees are negotiated directly between the Teaching Artist and the residency sponsors.
+The Commission does not serve as a booking agent for Teaching Artists

 - 18 years of age or older at the time of applying;